shayan07/hadoop_project/README.md

    - Mapper: parse the input Json file

-   - Reducer: find last seen time of each visitor, from their all activities
+   - Reducer: find last seen time of each visitor, from all of their activities

 **MapReducer2: topk**